pederneramartin/pederneramartin.github.io/about.md

 I hail from Rosario, Argentina.
 Though, I have lived two years in Buenos Aires, Argentina.

-I currently live in Dublin, doing a 3-month English course and in the pursuit of my first experience in the data science world.
+I currently live in Dublin, doing a 3-month English course and in the pursuit of my first professional experience as a data scienctist.

 I have completed a degree in Industrial Engineering (Bachelor of Engineering + Master of Science in Industrial Engineering) with an excellent background in Math, Statistic and Computer Science (it was here that I realized my passion about data and programming).